 How do you attract a cat to a cat tree?

 We remember that one time when we bought a new cat tree.
-Our cat (we had only one at that time, now we have three ) just sniffed it a few times and then turned around with no great interest.
+Our cat (we had only one at that time, now we have three ) just sniffed it a few times and then turned around with no interest.

-Shortly after that she started to spend a lot more time on it.
+Shortly after that, she started to spend a lot more time on it.
 Not only sleeping on the top perch (there was a cat bed up there), but also scratching her claws and sitting contently on it as she observed her kingdom.
 It was a huge difference in cat behavior since it was fun and comfortable.
 We could tell our cat felt secure because our then two-year-old daughter went over to the cat tree and hugged her.
 Our cat didn’t move, she just enjoyed the hugs and kisses.

 How do you get your cat to like the cat tree?

-You may be wondering do cats like cat trees?
+You may be wondering if cats like cat trees?
 The answer is they love to climb.
 Why?
 Cats are natural climbers.
 If an indoor cat does not enjoy lying on a cat tree, there must be something that prevents them from doing so.
 There are a few things that prevent your cat from liking their cat tree, scratching post, or cat tower that you just got.

 - Stress and fear.
 Cats are naturally curious animals.
 Yet they also can be too stressed to let their curiosity loose.
 Your cat may be afraid of the cat tree itself or from objects that are nearby to it.